When: 02/14/2020 - 03/02/2020 All Day

-We offer Sunday School classes at two times, 8:45 and 9:45.
-Please view the classes below to see which is the best fit for you!
-If you have any questions, please reach out to our minister of Adult Education, Barbara Barden, by calling at 704-295-4813 or email.
+We offer Sunday School classes at two times, 8:45 and 9:45, as noted below.
+Please view the classes to see which is the best fit for you!
+If you have questions, or would like assistance finding a great class “fit” contact Rev. Taylor Pryde Barefoot at email@example.com.
+You can find Taylor in room 221 of the Snyder Building.

 This class is for those who attend the 9:45 worship service who desire a small group discussion on topics of book and bible study.